qmonnet/dataplane/README.md

 just cargo build --package=dataplane --profile=release
 ```

-at which point the executables will be in `target/x86_64-unknown-linux-gnu/release/dataplane` and `target/x86_64-unknown-linux-musl/release/dataplane`.
+at which point you should have an executable in `target/x86_64-unknown-linux-gnu/release/dataplane`.

 ### Step 4.
 Run the tests (debug mode)